AI4EduRes/AI4EduRes.github.io/README.md

 # AI, Data Science and Text Analytics Resources for Education !-->

 <h1 align="center">
-  AI, Data Science and Text Analytics Resources for Education
+  Artificial Intelligence, Data Science and Text Analytics Resources for Education
 </h1>

-Welcome to AI, Data Science and Text Analytics Resources for Education Resources Workshop.
+Welcome to our AI4EduRes'2022 Workshop on Artificial Intelligence for Education Resources, hosted by Noorhan Abbas, Abdullah Alsaleh and Eric Atwell, University of Leeds;
+supported by the Alan Turing Institute https://www.turing.ac.uk/

 # Place & Time